-If you’re looking to invest in a new BCD (buoyancy control device), want to know how a BCD works or just want to understand how to improve your buoyancy control whilst scuba diving, you’ve come to the right place.
+If you’re looking to invest in a new BCD (buoyancy control device), want to know how a BCD works or just want to understand how to improve your control whilst scuba diving, you’ve come to the right place.

 Tips On How To Improve Your Buoyancy Control

 We want to give you a bit of a helping hand by discussing the keys to great buoyancy and tips for perfecting it.
 To understand this piece of diving equipment in detail, you might want to learn what the basic parts of a BCD are.
 This will help you understand how it works and also make it easier for you to choose a BCD to suit your dives.